On this page

 If you own, are looking to purchase or start a small business (with under 20 employees), you may be eligible for our Long Service Leave Small Business Information Service (LSLSBIS).

-LSLSBIS provides one-on-one information and advice regarding your responsibilities under the Victoria Long Service Leave Act.
+LSLSBIS provides one-on-one information and advice regarding your responsibilities under Victoria's Long Service Leave Act 2018 (LSL Act 2018).

 Find out if you're eligible

-To find out if you're eligible to access LSLSBIS, contact Wage Inspectorate Victoria by giving them a call on 1800 287 287, or by sending them an email.
+To find out if you're eligible to access LSLSBIS, email Wage Inspectorate Victoria or call 1800 287 287.

 Starting a business

-Long service leave is an important consideration for anyone looking to start a small business.
+Long service leave (LSL) is an important consideration for anyone looking to start a small business.

-While you may not have any liability for long service leave until your employees have reached 7 years' service, it's vital to plan for long service leave from the beginning, and ensure that necessary records are kept.
+While you may not have any liability for LSL until your employees have reached 7 years' service, it's vital to plan for LSL from the beginning, and ensure that necessary records are kept.

 Example – Ryan starts a small business